Azure-Samples/ms-identity-java-servlet-webapp-authentication/README.md

 ## About the code

 This sample uses **MSAL for Java (MSAL4J)** to sign a user in and obtain an ID token that may contain the groups claim.
+If there are too many groups for emission in the ID token, the sample leverages [Microsoft Graph SDK for Java](https://github.com/microsoftgraph/msgraph-sdk-java) to obtain the group membership data from Microsoft Graph.
+Based on the groups the user belongs to, the signed in user will be able to access either none, one, or both of the protected pages, `Admins Only` and `Regular Users`.

-Based on the groups present in the claim, the signed in user will be able to access two protected pages, Admin Page and User Page.
-It leverages [Microsoft Graph SDK for Java](https://github.com/microsoftgraph/msgraph-sdk-java) to obtain extra group data from Graph if this is required.
-You must add these to your projects using Maven.
-As a developer, you may copy the contents of the `helpers` and `authservlets` package folders in the `src/main/java/com/microsoft/azuresamples/msal4j` package.
-You'll also need an [authentication.properties file](src/main/resources/authentication.properties).
+If you want to replicate this sample's behavior, you must add these libraries (MSAL4J and MS Graph SDK) your projects using Maven.
+As a developer, you may choose to copy the `pom.xml` file, and the contents of the `helpers` and `authservlets` packages in the `src/main/java/com/microsoft/azuresamples/msal4j` package.
+You'll also need the [authentication.properties file](src/main/resources/authentication.properties).
+These classes and files contain generic code that can be used in a wide array of applications.
+The rest of the sample may be copied as well, but the other classes and files are built specifically to address this sample's objective.

 A **ConfidentialClientApplication** instance is created in the [AuthHelper.java](src/main/java/com/microsoft/azuresamples/authentication/AuthHelper.java) class.
 This object helps craft the AAD authorization URL and also helps exchange the authentication token for an access token.